-In August 2007, Lakshmana Kailash K., a techie from Bangalore was arrested on the suspicion of having posted insulting images of Chhatrapati Shivaji, a major historical figure in the state of Maharashtra, on the socialnetworking site Orkut.
+In August 2007, Lakshmana Kailash K. a techie from Bangalore was arrested on the suspicion of having posted insulting images of Chhatrapati Shivaji, a major historical figure in the state of Maharashtra, on the social-networking site Orkut.
 The police identified him based on IP address details obtained from Google and Airtel - Lakshmana's ISP.
 He was brought to Pune and detained for 50 days before it was discovered that the IP address provided by Airtel was erroneous.
-The mistake was evidently due to the fact that while requesting information from Airtel, the police had not properly specified whether the suspect had posted the content at 1:15 p.m. or a.m.

-Taking cognizance of his plight from newspaper accounts, the State Human Rights Commission subsequently ordered the company to pay Rs 2 lakh to Lakshmana as damages [16].
+The mistake was evidently due to the fact that while requesting information from Airtel, the police had not properly specified whether the suspect had posted the content at 1:15 pm or am.
+Taking cognizance of his plight from newspaper accounts, the State Human Rights Commission subsequently ordered the company to pay Rs 2 lakh to Lakshmana as damages.16

-The incident highlights how minor privacy violations by ISPs and intermediaries could have impacts that gravely undermine other basic human rights [17].
+The incident highlights how minor privacy violations by ISPs and intermediaries could have impacts that gravely undermine other basic human rights.
+17

-In addition to section 69, the Government has been empowered under the newly inserted section 69B to "monitor and collect traffic data or information generated, transmitted, received or stored in any computer resource".
+In addition to Section 69, the Government has been empowered under the newly inserted Section 69B to "monitor and collect traffic data or information generated, transmitted, received or stored in any computer resource".
 "Traffic data" has been defined in the section to mean "any data identifying or purporting to identify any person, computer system or computer network or any location to or from which communication is or may be transmitted."
-Rules have been issued by the Central Government under this section (the "Monitoring and Collecting Traffic Data Rules, 2009") which are similar, although with important distinctions, to the rules issued under section 69.
+Rules have been issued by the Central Government under this section (the "Monitoring and Collecting Traffic Data Rules 2009") which are similar, although with important distinctions, to the rules issued under Section 69.

-Thus, there are two parallel interception and monitoring regimes in place under the Information Technology Act.
-In the paragraphs that follow, we provide an overview of the regime of surveillance under section 69 - since they are more targeted towards the individual, and consequently the threats to privacy are more severe - while highlighting important differences in the rules drafted under section 69.
+Thus there are two parallel interception and monitoring regimes in place under the Information Technology Act.
+In the paragraphs that follow, we provide an overview of the regime of surveillance under Section 69 - since they are more targeted towards the individual, and consequently the threats to privacy are more severe - while highlighting important differences in the Rules drafted under Section 69B.